 Disciple Plus will combine two short-term Disciple studies: Invitation to the Old Testament and Invitation to the New Testament.
 Each study is 8 weeks with 90 minute sessions.

 - Invitation to the Old Testament - Explore the Old Testament's story of God and God's calling of the people of Israel through the biblical text.
 Participants gain a deeper understanding and appreciation of the Old Testament as an integral part of the Christian Bible and a renewed discovery of our identity in God and God's vision for all things.

 - Invitation to the New Testament - Explore the writing of the New Testament using the story of Jesus as the starting point.
 Participants find a deeper conversation with the writers of the New Testament and a renewal of our commitment to be shaped - personally and comunally - by the story of Jesus.

 - Invitation to Romans

 This 8-week session will explore how the Book of Romans has been interpreted through history.
 Participants will gain a firmer commitment to Paul's vision of God's relationship to both Christians and Jews and their relationship to each other.
 The study is substantial and extremely enjoyable for those with some familarity of Romans and strong biblical foundation.

 Need more information?

-For information about upcoming Disciple Bible Study classes, contact at 713-402-5139.
-Classes will begin in September.
+For information to be added to the list to learn about upcoming Disciple Bible Study classes, contact at 713-402-5139.
+Classes will begin in September 2015.
 The fee is $40 per course and confidential scholarships are available.
 Childcare is usually available with advanced reservation.